 A cheaper alternative to the XL2430, it has much of the same features as its more expensive counterpart.
 144Hz refresh rate with a resolution of 1080p, the XL2311P supports both DisplayPort and HDMI.

-Comes with the price tag of around (check price), a good deal less than the XL2430.
-If you don’t really care about optimizing your display for what you’re doing, then this monitor is a good and cheaper choice.
+It comes with around (check price), a good deal less than the XL2430.
+If you do not care about optimizing your display for what you are doing, this monitor is a good and cheaper choice.

 6. AOC C24G1

-If you like your monitors curved, then this should be a good choice.
-With the same overall specs as the other options, 1080p with a 144Hz refresh rate, the slight curve of this monitor gives oyu a more immersive experience for more than just Valorant.
+With the same overall specs as the other options, 1080p with a 144Hz refresh rate, the slight curve of this monitor gives you a more immersive experience for more than just Valorant.
 Again it supports both HDMI and Displayport.
+If you like curved monitors, this should be a good choice.

 This is only slightly more expensive than the other budget picks, but if you like the immersion of a curved monitor, then this is the way to go.

-Hopefully something you read here was of some help in choosing the right equipment for your games of Valorant, but remember it’s all up to your own personal preference.
+Hopefully, something you read here was of some help in choosing the right equipment for your games of Valorant, but remember, it is all up to your personal preference.

-Pick one you like and get yourself set up, and you’ll be blasting through the competition just fine.
+Pick one you like and set yourself up; you will be blasting through the competition just fine.